-Léon ActionLuc Besson is one of those great directors that managed to stay fresh throughout the years.
-Although The Fifth Element is the movie that made him into a super-director, his previous effort Leon: The Professional is a much more palatable pleasure.
+Léon ActionLuc Besson is one of those great directors who managed to stay fresh and relevant throughout the years.
+Although The Fifth Element is a movie that promoted him into a super-director, his previous effort Leon: The Professional is a much more palatable pleasure.
 And if we went back even further, to his 1990 action flick Nikita, we can see the beginnings of the movie we are reviewing now.
-However, I found Nikita to be a far more inferior movie than Leon, mostly because of that mainstream vibe.Leon features phenomenal camera-work and cinematography, with some scenes being so iconic I can recall them even now, years and years after I have seen the movie (like the scene where Oldman is swallowing his pills and tilting his head backwards).
-The story is relatively simplistic but the characters are most certainly not and if you add to this the pitch perfect pacing, you get one hell of a movie.
-It plays out like some myth, with older man protecting a young girl who finds herself in deep trouble.
-The clash between the innocence of Mathilda and a complete lack of innocence with Leon pushes the story forward and this is just one of the elements that you can analyze.You don’t want to meet a guy like Léon Montana.
+However, I found Nikita to be a far more inferior movie than Leon, mostly because of that mainstream vibe.Leon features phenomenal camera-work and cinematography, with some scenes being so iconic I can recall them even now, years and years after I have seen the movie.
+Like the scene where Oldman is swallowing his pills and tilting his head backward.
+Check out True Romance, another nineties classic for more crazy Gary.
+The story is relatively simple but the characters are most certainly not and if you add to this the pitch-perfect pacing, you get one hell of a movie.
+Remastered and available in 4K resolution, movies still looks stylish as fuck.
+Actually, I think they might have overdone it, I kinda wished that that nineties gritty grain is still there…It plays out like some myth, with an older man protecting a young girl who finds herself in deep trouble.
+The clash between the innocence of Mathilda and a complete lack of innocence with Leon pushes the story forward and this is just one of the elements that you can analyze.
+The entire movie has this nihilistic vibe that resonated so well with me.The story is not new and it can be the first seen in the original adaptation of A. J. Quinnell novel Man on Fire released in 1987 and starring Scott Glenn.
+Tony Scott’s 2004 edition with Denzel Washington playing burnt-out CIA agent John Creasy is also pretty good.
+If you’re looking for movies with a similar theme check out Safe and The Man from Nowhere .
+And finally I must mention Taxi Driver with De Niro and young Jodie Foster.
+The dynamic might not be the same but still there’s something there.You don’t want to meet a guy like Léon Montana.
 Leon is a professional hitman, living in New York and working for the Italian mafia.
-He’s very good at his job but has little knowledge or interest for other things.
+He’s very good at his job but has little knowledge or interest in other things.
 One day he meets Mathilda, a young girl living with her crazy family in the same building, but avoids any unnecessary contact.
-However, when DEA agents raid the Mathilda’s home, he will have to make a decision with long-term consequences.I mentioned earlier elements that you can analyze but I want to make something clear, this is not one of those boring movies where you need that shit just to stay alive.
-This is just a bonus content.
+However, when DEA agents raid Mathilda’s home, he will have to make a decision that will have long-term consequences.I mentioned earlier elements that you can analyze but I want to make something clear, this is not one of those boring movies where you need that shit just to stay alive.
+This is just bonus content.
 This was a debut for young Natalie Portman and it’s no wonder that she’s now an established Hollywood actress, she was phenomenal here.
 Reno and especially Oldman were also great, Reno being an old associate of Besson’s was an obvious choice, but the casting of Oldman was fucking prophetic.The relationship between Mathilda and Leon was a bit too much for my taste, I mean unrealistic and too dreamy.
 I wanted that shit to be gritty as fuck, but that’s now that I’m older.
 When I was younger, one thing and one thing alone fascinated me: the pulling of the curtain.
-The shit that this little girl went through hit me like an edible and I was scarred shitless that I might end up in the same situation, without any reason for that, of course.
-Up until then I still believed that there are rules in this world, oh how I was wrong…Director: Luc BessonCast: Jean Reno, Gary Oldman, Natalie Portman, Danny AielloFun Facts: Natalie Portman was originally turned down by Todd M. Thaler (the casting director) due to being too young, but she returned to the auditions and performed the scene where Mathilda laments the loss of her brother.
+The shit that this little girl went through hit me like an edible and I was scared shitless that I might end up in the same situation, without any reason for that, of course.
+Up until then I still believed that there are rules in this world, oh how I was wrong…Director: Luc BessonWriter: Luc BessonCast: Jean Reno, Gary Oldman, Natalie Portman, Danny Aiello, Peter Appel, Willi One Blood, Elizabeth RegenFun Facts: Natalie Portman was originally turned down by Todd M. Thaler (the casting director) due to being too young, but she returned to the auditions and performed the scene where Mathilda laments the loss of her brother.
 Luc Besson was so impressed with the depth of emotion she summoned during the audition that he gave her the role.Rating: IMDb Link: http://www.imdb.com/title/tt0110413/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
 Learn how your comment data is processed.